-Mike Hendershot is a trial lawyer who has focused on patent and trade secret litigation for two decades and has delivered results across the country, including jury wins in the Eastern District of Texas and Delaware.
+Mike Hendershot is a trial lawyer who has focused on patent and trade secret litigation for two decades.
+He has been recognized as one of California's "Top Intellectual Property Lawyers" and has delivered results across the country, including jury wins in the Eastern District of Texas and Delaware.
 Throughout his career, Mike has advised industry leaders on their most challenging IP matters, such as representing eBay from trial through its landmark Supreme Court victory in eBay v.
 MercExchange.

 Leveraging a broad-based technical background in biomedical engineering, Mike has a track record of marshaling complex technologies for judges and jurors in a way that is not only clear and approachable but also ties into winning case themes.
 Judges, clients, and opposing counsel have commended this skill, and in-house counsel have described Mike's likability with jurors as "off the charts."

 Mike frequently speaks and publishes on IP topics.
-He has given a number of presentations at the Berkeley-Stanford Advanced Patent Law Institute and coauthored a strategy guide that was one of IPLaw360's 10 most read guest features of 2019.
+He has given many presentations at the Berkeley-Stanford Advanced Patent Law Institute and coauthored a strategy guide that was one of IPLaw360's 10 most read guest features of 2019.

 Mike served on the board of governors of the Association of Business Trial Lawyers (NorCal) and is a member of the PTAB Bar Association.
-For more than a decade, Mike has served as a pro bono advisor to The Jazz & Democracy Project.
+He has served as a pro bono advisor to The Jazz & Democracy Project for more than a decade.